Teaching math to children with learning difficulties

 PROJECT OVERVIEW

-As the lead UX Designer, I collaborated with designers, researchers, content writers, and strategists to create an inclusive math app from the ground up for children with diverse learning needs, including ADHD.
-Based on our research, we identified that competitors failed to effectively implement accommodation and customization—two critical features we prioritized.
-I led a team of five designers in transforming insights into user-friendly content and interfaces, resulting in a 100% satisfaction rate during user testing for both onboarding and guided multiplication lessons.
+When a concerned mother approached our team about her child with ADHD struggling to learn math, she shared how existing apps on the market came with limitations that hindered, not helped, children like hers.
+The current math curriculum taught in schools was also found to lack sufficient methods and resources to effectively teach children with ADHD, causing many parents to rely on external math applications.
+As the lead UX Designer, I collaborated with designers, researchers, content writers, and strategists to bring her vision to life by creating phase 1 of an inclusive math app from the ground up for children with diverse learning needs.
+Our research revealed that competitors lacked proper accommodation and customization options, two features we made central to our design.
+I led a team of five designers in transforming insights into intuitive interfaces and engaging content, resulting in a 100% satisfaction rate during user testing for both onboarding and guided multiplication lessons.

 THE PROBLEM

-How do children with learning difficulties, such as ADHD, learn math in schools?
+How do children with learning difficulties, such as ADHD, learn math in schools and on existing apps?

 THE SOLUTION